 As you begin to engage independent talent, become familiar with these agencies and their rules to make the best compliance judgments.
 If you are unsure of how to navigate these legal nuances, consider working with a firm that specializes in independent contractor engagement to help you properly assess your existing methods for engaging independent talent.

-3. Maintain Detailed Records to Ensure Total Visibility
+3. Maintain Detailed Records

 Looking for more help or have additional compliance questions?
 We’d love to speak to you about how we can help save time and money by managing your organization’s growing population of independent talent.